FRCTeam4500/mkdocs-4500-docs/docs/2024 Badge System.md

     In order to advance to this state, you must write clean code that runs successfully on the practice robot.
 The written code will have to be within specifications determined by subteam leads.
 This will most likely include movement and may also include a working flywheel shooter or some sort of additional control mechanism.

-    This code will need to include logging and possibly IO interface declarations for the logger in order to promote cleaner programming.
+    This code will need to include logging in order to promote easier-to-debug programming.

     The programmer is expected to provide a detailed runthrough of the program and it's features.
 If the available leads have questions regarding known topics, the programmer is also expected to answer appropriately.